aupasana/prayoga/font.md

   - Decompress the siddhanta-variations.zip file by clicking on it in Finder
   - Open 'Font Book'
   - Drag and drop all the new .ttf files into Font Book
-  - Navigate to the site in Safari / Chrome
+  - Navigate to the site in Chrome
+  - Note: The site will *mostly* render correctly in Safari

 - iOS
+  - Note: With the instructions below, the site will render *mostly correctly*.
   - Purchase the app 'AnyFont' by developer Florian Schimanke
   - Download the free app 'Documents' by developer Readdle
   - Click on the siddhanta-variations.zip file link in Safari, and open the file in Documents